linasantlinijos/Bitcoin-Service-Design/README.md

 ### **BTC Personas**

 The personas should not be understood as rigid categories.
 Instead, they represent recurring behavioral patterns observed across users.
-Individuals may move between personas over time as their understanding of bitcoin evolves, their circumstances change, or they become more deeply embedded in the bitcoin ecosystem.
+Individuals may move between personas over time as their understanding of bitcoin evolves, their circumstances change, or they become more deeply embedded in the Bitcoin ecosystem.

 <img width="2880" height="1620" alt="holder" src="https://github.com/user-attachments/assets/39e2f75a-4ec8-4ad9-af9b-2fffd1463e3c" />